gu-lseg/intro-to-programming/source/polymorphism.rst

 Protocols
 =========

+When we introspect an object we have a lot of attributes that take this format:
+`__names__`.
+This section will make many of those clear.

 Everything is an object and all actions ultimately mean calling functions defined on objects.

 Protocols are polymorphic functions that are embbedded into python.
 Most